An Israeli strike in Gaza kills World Central Kitchen workers. Israel says 1 was an Oct. 7 attacker

 The toll of conflicts

-Lebanon’s state-run National News Agency said an Israeli drone strike on the village of Rub Thalatheen killed two people and wounded two others.
-It said another strike hit a car in the southern village of Majdal Zoun, and Lebanon’s Health Ministry said three were wounded, including a 7-year-old.
+Lebanon’s state-run National News Agency said an Israeli drone strike on Rub Thalatheen village killed two people and wounded two others, and another hit a car in Majdal Zoun village.
+Lebanon’s Health Ministry said three were wounded, including a 7-year-old child.

 Israel's military said it had been operating to distance “suspects” in the region, without elaborating.
 Israel says it reserves the right to strike against any perceived violations.

-Israel has made returning the tens of thousands of displaced Israelis home the goal of the war.
-But Israelis have been apprehensive about returning.
+Israel seeks to ensure that tens of thousands of displaced Israelis return home.
+But they have been apprehensive.

 “No, it will not be like before,” said one Israeli evacuee, Lavie Eini.